-- Amount is below rounding off norm. - There are no amounts due for transfer to Investor Education and Protection Fund. - Others include payable for capital assets, retention money and accruals towards claims.
+- \ There are no amounts due for transfer to Investor Education and Protection Fund. - \\ Others include payable for capital assets and GGRC farmers share payable.

-Notes to the consolidated financial statements for the year ended March 31, 2023 (Contd.)
+Notes to the consolidated financial statements for the year ended March 31, 2024 (Contd.)
 NOTE NO. 13 - SHORT TERM BORROWINGS

 Rs. in Crores

 Particulars As at As at

-March 31, 2023 March 31, 2022
+March 31, 2024 March 31, 2023

 Secured (Carried at Amortised Cost):

 Secured Borrowings - at amortised cost

-Loans repayable on demand from Bank 15.00 25.19
+Loans repayable on demand from Bank 15.42 15.00

-Total 15.00 25.19
+Total 15.42 15.00

 Reconciliation of movement in borrowings to cash flows from financing activities as pe er Ind AS-7

 Rs. in Crores

 Particulars As at As at

-March 31, 2023 March 31, 2022
+March 31, 2024 March 31, 2023

 Opening Balance

-- Short term borrowings 25.19 13.00
+- Short term borrowings 15.00 25.19

 Cash flow movements

-- Net increase/(decrease) in Loans repayable on demand and cash credit (10.19) 12.19
+- Net increase/(decrease) in Loans repayable on demand and cash credit 0.42 (10.19)

 Non-cash movements

 Closing Balance

-- Short term borrowings 15.00 25.19
+- Short term borrowings 15.42 15.00

-Borrowing Notes:
+Borrowing Note:

 - i.
-The Company has filed quarterly returns/statement with Banks and same are in agreement with the books of accounts.
+Company have filed quarterly returns/statement with Banks and same are in agreement with the books of accounts.
 There are no material discrepancies found. - ii.
-Working capital facilities are secured by hypothecation of Inventory & Trade receivables. - iii.
+Working capital facilities are secured by hypothecation of Inventory & Trade receivable. - iii.
 The Company has availed working capital facilities from Banks aggregating to Rs.
-15 Crores with the interest rates which are linked to Repo rate with spread ranging from 0% p.a. to 2% p.a.
+15.42 Crores with the interest rates which are linked to Repo rate with spread ranging from 0% p.a. to 2% p.a.